Building Permit FAQs

 - Permits can not be applied for online.

-- Calculation of building permit fees are outlined in the Building Bylaw No. 1274-2003.
+- Calculation of building permit fees are outlined in the Fees and Charges Bylaw No. 1532-2006.

 - Depending on the type of permit, various other charges and securities (Development Cost Charges, Damage Deposits, etc.) may be applied.